adnan2103/dentocare-angularJs/README.md

 #Major issues before go live.

+## Research on where to host this site.

-## Date of birth and Payment date format issue.
+## Date of birth and Payment date format and validation issue.
 ## Mobile number validation issue.
-## default gender selection for new patient.
+## default gender as Male selection for new patient.
-## order by issues.
+## order by issues.(by id, use filter)
 ## Total treatment cost.
 ## Total pending amount.
-## Research on where to host this site.

-## Add Payment and Orala examination + button css.
+## Add Payment and Oral examination + button css.
 ## UI styling and CSS.

 ## Patient photo upload and edit.
 ## Pre and post treatment photos upload.

+## Default logged in page does not show list of patients.
 ## Adding multiple treatments, low priority.
 ## Adding one more role to manage patients only, low priority.
+## Code clean up and refactoring.

-## Add or update patient UI modification work and controller update is pending.
+##DONE## Add or update patient UI modification work and controller update is pending.
-## Add or update Treatment UI modification work and controller update is pending.
+##DONE## Add or update Treatment UI modification work and controller update is pending.
-## Photo upload for patient and treatment part is pending.
-## Default logged in page does not show list of patients.

 ##DONE## Login page is not mobile friendly.
 ##DONE## List of Patients Page :